rasmuspetersson/8Bit-Brawl/README.md

 ## Credits
 ### Sound:
-  - The Weekend – Blinding Lights instrumental - Intro
+  - The Weeknd – Blinding Lights instrumental - Intro
   - Rainbowdragoneyes - The Frozen Light (Glacial Peak) - Level 1
-  - Tegan And Sara Everything is awesome
+  - Tegan And Sara - Everything is awesome
   - Rainbowdragoneyes - A Home Amongst The Clouds (Cloud Ruins) - Level 2

 ### Sprites used from: